Danny Kirwan: First recording: "Albatross"

 Kirwan's first recorded work with Fleetwood Mac, in October 1968, was his contribution of the second guitar part to Green's blues instrumental "Albatross".
 Green had been working on the piece for some time, and Kirwan completed it by adding the counterpoint harmony in the middle section.
 Green said, "Once we got Danny in, it was plain sailing...
 I would never have done 'Albatross' if it wasn't for Danny.
 I would never have had a number one hit record."
-Kirwan said Green had told him what to do and all the bits he had to play.
+Kirwan recalled that Green had told him what to do and all the bits he had to play.
 The band spent two days recording and mixing the track at CBS studios in New Bond Street, London, and when they listened to the final mix, everyone agreed it was "a beautiful record".
 "Albatross" was released in November 1968 on Mike Vernon's Blue Horizon label.
 It reached number one in the UK Singles Charts in December 1968 and sold nearly a million copies.

 Kirwan provided the instrumental "Jigsaw Puzzle Blues" for the B-side of "Albatross".
 His first published composition, this was originally a clarinet piece, written by Joe Venuti and Adrian Rollini and recorded by the Joe Venuti / Eddie Lang Blue Five in 1933.
 Kirwan worked it out from the record and adapted it for Green and himself to play on guitar, but Green remembered, "I couldn't do it properly, I can't play that sort of big band Prohibition-time thing," so Kirwan played all the guitar parts himself.

 The Beatles admired "Albatross" and were inspired by it to create the slow, melodic, harmonised track "Sun King" on their 1969 album Abbey Road.
 In the spring of 1969, after Fleetwood Mac's manager had removed the band from the Blue Horizon label, John Lennon was reported to be interested in signing Fleetwood Mac to the Beatles' new Apple Records label.